okohll/abdocs/content/docs/tables/relational-database-concepts.md

 ### When to use the many to many
 You may have a niggling thought at the back of your mind: how do I know whether it's best to use a simple one to many relation, or a more complex many to many setup?
 Surely I could use many to many for contacts and suppliers too?
 A single contact may be associated with more than one supplier, for example if they're a contractor, or if they move jobs.

 The answer to that just comes down to your judgement.
-Although agileBase creates a friendly, easy to use interface on top of the data structure, the many to many does add complexity.
+Although Agilebase creates a friendly, easy to use interface on top of the data structure, the many to many does add complexity.
 So it's a bit of a trade-off.
-However the advantage of a no-code system like agileBase is that you can rapidly try out ideas and see which one works best.
+However the advantage of a no-code system like Agilebase is that you can rapidly try out ideas and see which one works best.
 As time goes on you'll get a sense of what works best in which situation.

 > If you do want to learn more about this topic, it's called 'database normalisation' and there's plenty written about it!